jwerre/secrets/README.md

 ## Permissions

-You'll need to give your application or service permission to to access your secrets.
+You'll need to give your application or service permission to access your secrets.
 Start off by creating the following [AIM Policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

 ```json
 {